PotatoPotattoTomatoTomatto/SFS-Modding-Guide/docs/getting-started/Introduction.md

 Part packs are mods that add new parts to the game that can be used in building crafts, such as new engines, landing gear, fuel tanks, etc.

+## Custom Solar Systems, aka Planet Packs

+Custom solar systems are mods that add new planets, moons, and other celestial bodies to the game.
+Before 1.6.0, these were created using the in-game planet editor and shared as planet files, but with the 1.6.00.0 beta, custom solar systems are now considered mods.

 # This Guide

 This guide aims to provide a comprehensive overview of SFS modding, covering everything from setting up your development environment to creating and sharing your own mods.
 Whether you're a seasoned developer or a beginner looking to get started with modding, this guide will provide you with the knowledge and resources you need to create amazing mods for SFS by doing the following: